 5 Day Trips from Louisville

-Travel time: 32 minutes (19.8 miles) via I-64 W
+Travel time: approximately 30-35 minutes (19.8 miles) via I-64 W

-Travel time: 2 hours 13 minutes (136.4 miles) via I-64 E
+Travel time: approximately 2 hours, 15 minutes (136.4 miles) via I-64 E

 The Red River Gorge is well known to adventurous locals.
-Whether you want to hit the classic routes or take your friends and family on their first climbing trip, Red River Gorge is Louisville’s top pick for rock climbing.
-It’s not too shabby for sensational views, camping and hiking either.
+Whether you want to hit up the classic routes or take your friends and family on their first climbing trip, Red River Gorge is Louisville’s top pick for rock climbing.
+It’s not too shabby for sensational views, camping and hiking either!
 With its colorful forests, hiking trails, natural bridge and three different camping grounds, you’re definitely in for an adventure.
-Take a drive to see the pretty fall leaves, pitch a tent and roast some s’mores and hot dogs.
+Take a drive to see the pretty fall leaves, pitch a tent, and roast some s’mores and hot dogs.
 You’ll definitely want to stay all day, if not longer.

-Travel time: 1 hour 27 minutes (84.7 miles) via I-65 N
+Travel time: approximately 1 hour, 30 minutes (84.7 miles) via I-65 N

 Brown County is a Kentuckiana secret that everyone should be talking about.
-With many places to stay, eat and shop, it has everything you’re looking for to make a memorable, unique experience that everyone will love.
+With many places to stay, eat and shop, it has everything you’re looking for to create a memorable, unique experience that everyone will love.
 It has heart-stopping scenery, welcoming accommodations and countless outdoor activities, and it’s the perfect place to unplug and reconnect with nature and your loved ones.
 More than 170,000 acres of forested land makes a fall road trip here well worth it.

-Travel time: 3 hours 15 minutes (199 miles) via I-64 E and I-75 S
+Travel time: approximately 3 hours, 15 minutes (199 miles) via I-64 E and I-75 S

-Now venture forth and discover new corners of the world right outside of Louisville!
+Now venture forth and discover new corners of the world — right outside of Louisville!